 Problem

-As documentation grows to hundreds or thousands of pages, the compiled search index can become quite large.
-A monolithic index file can block the browser’s main thread during download and parsing, delaying the “Time to Interactive” and causing the search interface to feel sluggish or unresponsive.
+As documentation grows, the compiled search index can become large.
+A monolithic index file blocks the browser’s main thread during download and parsing.
+This delays the “Time to Interactive” and causes the search interface to feel sluggish.

 Why it matters

-The primary goal of documentation search is “Time to Answer.”
-If a user triggers the search modal and has to wait several seconds for the index to load, the utility of the search tool is lost.
-Fast, accurate search results are essential for providing a professional developer experience and helping users find information without friction.
+The primary goal of documentation search is “Time to Answer”.
+If a user waits several seconds for the index to load, the tool’s utility is lost.
+Fast, accurate search results are essential for providing a professional developer experience.

 Approach

-docmd utilizes an optimised indexing strategy powered by a high-performance search library.
-It employs Scoping, Incremental Loading, and Field Optimisation to ensure that search results are delivered almost instantaneously, regardless of the size of the documentation site.
+docmd utilises an optimised indexing strategy powered by a high-performance search library.
+It employs Scoping, Incremental Loading, and Field Optimisation to ensure search results are delivered instantaneously, regardless of site size.

 Implementation